HuntsmanCancerInstitute/MultiRepMacsChIPSeq/pysano/Readme.md

 - Modify the template as necessary

     Add your email address, cluster name if so desired, adjust the path to your organism index file, and set the effective size of your organism genome.
+For optical duplicate size checking, set the distance: 100 pixels for older HiSeq runs, and 2500 for newer NovaSeq runs.
 This is customization common to all of your sample alignment jobs.

     If necessary, tweak the commands as appropriate.
 In general, they probably don't need much changing.